-Primary cultures of rodent (rat and mice) neurons are widely used for disease modeling and studying cellular mechanisms in neurobiology.
+Primary cultures of rodent (rat and mice) neurons are widely used for disease modeling and studying cellular mechanisms in neurobiology, using a variety of techniques including neurobiology imaging.
 If you are in this field and need help with protocols and batch-to-batch variability of your dissociated primary rodent neurons, read further below.
-Also consider watching several JoVE (Journal of Visualized Experiments) articles.1-24 These cover most of the basic steps and different protocols out there.
+Also, consider watching several JoVE (Journal of Visualized Experiments) articles.1-24 These cover most of the basic steps and different protocols out there.

 First Think of the Downstream Application

 Broadly speaking, the downstream applications of the neurons can be classified into 2 groups.
 Namely, those for which homogeneity or purity of the neuron culture matters, and those in which homogeneity of the neurons is not an issue.
 The dissociated neuron culture will always have some amount of non-neuronal, mostly glial (micro- or astro-) cell contamination unless you use a specific enrichment method for getting rid of the non-neuronal cell types.